 Many types of debt are dischargeable under a bankruptcy.
 It’s important to remember that bankruptcy may eliminate the obligation to repay the debt, but does not affect any other aspect of the agreement.
 A good example is past-due college tuition: bankruptcy may mean that you no longer owe the money; however, your school may continue to withhold your transcript or enforce other penalties.

 Broadly speaking, there are three types of debt in a bankruptcy case:

-- Unsecured debt: Credit cards, payday loans, medical bills and other such obligations are generally dischargeable immediately in a Chapter 7 and after the expiration of three or five years in a Chapter 13.
+- Unsecured: Credit cards, payday loans, medical bills and other such obligations are generally dischargeable immediately in a Chapter 7 and after the expiration of three or five years in a Chapter 13.

-- Secured debt: Secured debts are a home mortgage, car note and so on.
+- Secured: Secured debts are a home mortgage, car note and so on.
 The underlying debt may be wiped out, but you still have an obligation to pay the note if you want to keep the secured item.

-- Priority debt: Unsecured debt that is related to federal or state taxes, child support, attorneys’ fees, student loans and a few other categories.
+- Priority: Unsecured debt that is related to federal or state taxes, child support, attorneys’ fees, student loans and a few other categories.
 Priority debts get repaid in full before other unsecured debts get paid at all, which is a good thing because many priority debts are also non-dischargeable.

 Contact Faro & Crowder, PA today to schedule your free initial bankruptcy consultation

 For a free consultation with attorneys who understand how the process works in Central Florida, contact our office.